jaketon121/Reading-Project/D-定位-品牌-个人发展-个人哲学/Work On Your Game: Use the Pro Athlete Mindset to Dominate Your Game in Business, Sports, and Life.md

 times for every one game I played in (including halfcourt one-on-one and pickup games, not just ofcial games with my teams).

+# ANTs fnd their way into your subconscious mind through your repetitive thoughts.

+# Step #1: Recognize When ANTs Come Around
+Te frst step to killing your ANTs and keeping them away forever is becoming aware of your habits of thought.
+According to Dr. Bruce Lipton, former professor of medicine at Stanford University, at least 85 percent of our daily thoughts are both habitual and unconscious.
+Tis means we don’t actually control most of our thoughts, and we are unaware that the thoughts are even occurring.
+And, just like with real ants, you have to catch them where they live.
+Notice yourself reacting negatively to a situation, and question where that energy is coming from.
+Te answers you get help you fnd the nest your ANTs live in.

+# Step #2: Have ANTs?
+Don’t Beat Yourself Up Over It!
+When you fnd ANTs (and you will, because everyone has at least a few), be appreciative of the fact that you now have the skills to identify them.
+Most people never even know they have them.
+At least now you can do something about them.

+# Step #3: Exterminate the ANTs
+If you notice any negative thoughts, immediately cancel them out with at least two positive thoughts on the situation at hand.
+By reversing that negative conditioning, you are turning your mind around in the direction you want it to go.